unrolled/render/README.md

 ~~~

 ### JSON vs Streaming JSON
 By default, Render does **not** stream JSON to the `http.ResponseWriter`.
 It instead marshalls your object into a byte array, and if no errors occurred, writes that byte array to the `http.ResponseWriter`.
 If you would like to use the built it in streaming functionality (`json.Encoder`), you can set the `StreamingJSON` setting to `true`.
 This will stream the output directly to the `http.ResponseWriter`.
-Also note that streaming is only implemented in `render.JSON` and not `render.JSONP`, and the `UnEscapeHTML` and `Indent` options are ignored when streaming.
+Also note that streaming is only implemented in `render.JSON` and not `render.JSONP`.

 ### Loading Templates
 By default Render will attempt to load templates with a '.tmpl' extension from the "templates" directory.
 Templates are found by traversing the templates directory and are named by path and basename.
 For instance, the following directory structure: